From the poetic to the political

 July 11, 2017

-Translated to English from French by Hana Barhoumi
+Translated from French by Hana Barhoumi

 There are many ways to measure the world we live in.
 In the midst of the relentless information flow surrounding us, tuning into the radio, a TV channel, or connecting to a social network consistently provides us with glimpses of what's going on around us.
 It's how we keep up with the latest political, social, economic, and cultural news.
 We could discuss the relevance of this method, its limits and its biases.
 Ismaïl Bahri is careful not to do so.
 The work he presents at the Jeu de Paume this summer takes the exact opposite approach, with eight videos brought together under the title Instruments.